Nickomang/liveblink/README.md

 There is an optional parameter following the name for quality, which defaults to 'best' if nothing is provided.

-You can view a detailed version of the documentation within the CLI by inputting
+You can view a detailed list of commands within the CLI by inputting

 	$ liveblink help